2007–08 Ulster Rugby season

-Steve Williams joined as assistant coach at the beginning of the season.
+Steve Williams joined as assistant coach at the beginning of the season, replacing Allen Clarke, who had left to become the manager of the IRFU's elite player programme.
 After a poor run of results, Mark McCall resigned as head coach in November 2007.
 Steve Williams took over on an interim basis, and Matt Williams was appointed as McCall's permanent replacement in December.
 Ulster finished bottom of their pool in the Heineken Cup, and second from bottom in the Celtic League.
 Tommy Bowe was Ulster's Player of the Year, and IRUPA Players' Player of the Year.
 David Humphreys, who retired at the end of the season, was inducted into the IRUPA Hall of Fame.